On Computational Complexity Reduction Methods for Kalman Filter Extensions: Background

 In general, a \ac{KFE} can be divided into two parts: \begin{enumerate} \item Prediction:

-where $\mean_t^-$ is the prior mean computed using the state transition function and posterior of the previous time step and $P_t^-$ is the prior covariance. \item Update:
+where $\mean_{x_t}^-$ is the predicted mean computed using the state transition function and posterior of the previous time step and $\statecov_{x_t,x_t}^-$ is the predicted covariance. \item Update:

-where $\meas_t^-$ is the predicted mean, $z_t^- \sim \N(\mean_t^-, P_t^- )$, $\innocov_t$ is the innovation covariance, $\kalmangain_t$ is the Kalman gain, $\mean_t$ is the updated state, and $P_t$ is the updated covariance. \end{enumerate} The mean and covariance matrices associated to measurement and state transition functions can be written using expectations:
+where $z_t^-$ is the augmented state of predicted state and measurement noise, $\meas_t^-$ is the predicted mean of the measurement, $\innocov_t$ is the innovation covariance, $\kalmangain_t$ is the Kalman gain, $\mean_{x_t} $ is the updated mean of the state, and $\statecov_{x_t,x_t}$ is the updated state covariance.
+In \eqref{equ:Kalmangain}, $P_{x_t^-\measfun(z_t^-)}$ refers to the rows of $P_{z_t^-\measfun(z_t^-)}$ that correspond to the state variables. \end{enumerate} The mean and covariance matrices associated to measurement and state transition functions can be written using expectations: \uusi{brackets}{ } When a function is linear, that is, of the form